department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 ### Encourage people to use your service

-Encourage people to choose your digital service over non-digital VA touch points.
+Encourage people to choose your digital service over non-digital touch points.
 This will
 * Save money by reducing the number of people who use non-digital touch points such as the Help Desk
 * Allow non-digital channels to focus their attention on people who are unable to use digital services on their own
-* Help Users develop their digital skills and understand VA as a modern government agency
+* Help Users develop their digital skills and understand your agency as a modern government agency

 #### How to meet this standard

 At a minimum,

-* Understand how different VA touch points meet the needs of users trying to complete a task that is part of your service
+* Understand how different touch points meet the needs of users trying to complete a task that is part of your service
 * Design your service so that it has clear advantages over other touch points, for example, saves time over submitting a paper form
 * Have a plan to increase the number of people who use your digital service
 * Identify the organizations and groups that help Veterans complete VA-related tasks, and ask them to support your service